Water Deer - Evolution

 Antlers answered?

 A curious feature of this species, and one that sets it apart from all other members of the deer family, is that the males lack antlers.
 Bony structures grown from specialised plates on the skull called pedicles, antlers are more than just ornaments evincing fitness; they're an integral component in securing mating opportunities in a family where males must fight one another for access to females (see Antler Development).
-Consequently, their absence here raises an interesting evolutionary question.
-Does the Chinese water deer represent the ancestral phenotype (appearance) of deer, or is antler loss a derived autapomorphy?
-In other words, did the first deer to walk the earth look like water deer and antlers evolved later on in one lineage, or did they sport antlers that got lost somewhere along the water deer's ancestral line?
+Consequently, their absence here raises an interesting evolutionary question: does the water deer represent the primitive form (ancestral phenotype) of deer, or is antler loss a derived autapomorphy?
+In other words, did the first deer to walk the earth look like a water deer, with antlers evolving later in other lineages, or did it sport antlers that were subsequently lost somewhere along the water deer's ancestral line – a secondary loss?

 The skull of a mature Chinese water deer (Hydropotes inermis) buck.
 The fossil record for water deer is very patchy, but it appears that the loss of antlers in this species happened at some point after it split from its common ancestor with Roe deer. - Credit: Marc Baldwin

-In their deer classification scheme, published in 1987, zoologists Paul Groves and Peter Grubb considered water deer to be the sister group to all other cervids, which is to say that they viewed both the presence of well-developed canines and the absence of antlers as primitive traits.
-In 1998, however, renowned deer evolutionary biologist Valerius Geist argued that the morphology and life history traits of water deer don't appear to match what we know about the primitive tropical deer from which we know modern cervids are descended.
-As such, Geist championed the idea first proposed by Russian zoologist Konstantin Flerov in 1950 - he regarded the lack of antlers as a secondary trait in Hydropotes.
-In the same year, in a paper to the Proceedings of the Royal Society of London, Université Montpellier geneticist Ettore Randi and his colleagues arrived at the same conclusion, writing:
+In their deer classification scheme, published in 1987, zoologists Paul Groves and Peter Grubb considered water deer to be the sister group to all other cervids – in other words, they viewed both the presence of well-developed canines and the absence of antlers as primitive traits.
+On this interpretation, the earliest deer had tusks, and as antlers evolved most species lost their canines in favour of headgear.
+In 1998, however, renowned deer evolutionary biologist Valerius Geist argued that the morphology and life history traits of water deer don't appear to match what we know about the primitive tropical deer from which modern cervids descended.
+Geist championed an idea first proposed by Russian zoologist Konstantin Flerov in 1950 – that the lack of antlers in Hydropotes is not a primitive retention but a secondary loss.
+In the same year, geneticist Ettore Randi and his colleagues at the Université de Montpellier arrived at the same conclusion in a paper published in the Proceedings of the Royal Society of London, this time on the basis of molecular evidence, writing:

-More recently, in 2003, Ming Li and her team published a cytochrome b dataset in Acta Theriologica that supported the emergence of water deer from an antlered ancestral line and later, in his 2005 revision of the scheme, Grubbs updated his stance, placing the water deer as a sister subfamily to the Capreolinae (roe deer); an arrangement that, while not widely adopted, more closely reflects the current thinking that antler loss is actually a secondary characteristic in this species.
-Presumably, the hypertrophication (enlargement) of the canines was a compensatory response to the loss of antlers.
-Indeed, we do tend to see a reduction in canine length as antler size and complexity increases.
+Corroboration followed in 2003, when Ming Li and her team published a cytochrome b dataset in Acta Theriologica that supported the emergence of water deer from an antlered ancestral line.
+Two years later, in his 2005 revision, Grubb updated his own earlier stance, placing water deer as a sister subfamily to the Capreolinae – an arrangement that, while not widely adopted, more closely reflected the growing consensus that antler loss in this species is indeed secondary.